 Moving into autumn, I am happy to look back on a productive and quiet summer of writing and researching.
-In June my first poem was published in Door=Jar Magazine (Issue 7), and my ‘Beauty and Alienation in Medical Photography” paper came out in the July issue of Journal of Visual Communication in Medicine.
+In June my first poem was published in Door=Jar Magazine (Issue 7), and my ‘Beauty and Alienation in Medical Photography” paper came out in Journal of Visual Communication in Medicine.
 I also have done some peer-review work with Mortality journal.
 It is a fantastic way to help encourage and engage with new scholarship, and of course, it feels good to be referred to as a specialist in the history of photography.

 Right now I am at the Nairn Book Festival for inspiration and networking.
 If you are in Scotland, the festival goes on for the entire week, and there are a great variety of events that may pique your interest.

-Looking ahead to the winter I have a smattering of speaking engagements and am particularly excited about speaking at the Prince’s Teaching Institute.
+Looking ahead to the winter I have a smattering of speaking engagements and am particularly excited about speaking at the Prince’s Trust Institute.
 It is a wonderful organisation for students and teachers alike, and encourage you to check it out and see what other talks are on!
 Also coming in the winter are a series of walks, so keep your eyes open and I will update you with dates and information.